YouthEngDinesh/sample/PROJECT_GUIDE.md

 ## 1. System Architecture

-The application implements an **App Shell architecture** utilizing ASP.NET Core Razor Pages for view structures and an independent JavaScript Core layer (`amhs-core.js`) acting as the communication broker.
+The application implements an **App Shell architecture** utilising ASP.NET Core Razor Pages for view structures and an independent JavaScript Core layer (`amhs-core.js`) acting as the communication broker.
 This ensures local rendering stability and error masking when the mobile terminal enters factory Wi-Fi dead zones.

 ```mermaid
 graph TD